Key Takeaways:

 Call 866-881-1184What is the Timeline for Xanax Withdrawal?

 Xanax can cause physical dependence.
-Withdrawal symptoms for Xanax can begin within hours of the last dose and last anywhere between 10 to 14 days.
+Withdrawal symptoms for Xanax can begin within hours of the last dose and last anywhere between 10 to 14 days, though timing depends on several factors, including dose, duration of use, other mental health conditions, and underlying medical conditions.
+Because Xanax is one of the short acting benzodiazepines, symptoms often start sooner and feel more intense than they do with a longer acting medication.

 The following is a general timeline for Xanax withdrawal, but remember that individual experiences can vary greatly: